James Craig (actor): Personal life

-Craig was married to Mary June Ray (from 1939 to 1954), Jil Jarmyn (married 1959, divorced 1963), and Sumie Jassi; each union ended in divorce.
+Craig was married to Mary June Ray (from 1939 to 1954), Jil Jarmyn (married 1959, divorced 1963)) Jane Valentine 1963-1964, and Sumie Jassi; each union ended in divorce.

 Craig's first wife claimed he hit her.
 In 1963, a judge issued an arrest warrant to Craig for refusing to attend a divorce hearing involving his second wife Jane.
 He turned himself in and successfully argued for his release.
-Jane alleged he had broken into their home, beaten her and cut-up her clothes; she also alleged he had a problem with drinking.
+Jane alleged he had broken into their home, beaten her and cut up her clothes; she also alleged he had a problem with drinking.
 In 1967 Jane killed her eleven year old son by a previous marriage, then committed suicide.

 Craig had two sons, Robert and James Jr., and a daughter; one of the sons predeceased him.

 During his 1954 divorce hearing, Craig revealed he made money from a variety of sources in addition to acting, including race horses, a cafe, a chicken ranch, and carpentry.

 After retiring from acting in 1972, Craig became a real estate agent.